EdVraz/EdVraz/README.md

 Pronouns: she/they

-If you need anything from me or want to talk about smth feel free to contact me on Discord: `EdVraz`
+If you need anything from me or want to talk about smth feel free to contact me on Discord (see below)!

 _______________________________________________